grafana/metrictank/docs/http-api.md

 ## Graphite query api

-This is the early beginning of a graphite-web replacement.
-It can return JSON, pickle or messagepack output This section of the api is **very early stages**.
-Your best bet is to use graphite in front of metrictank, for now.
+Graphite-web-like api.
+It can return JSON, pickle or messagepack output

 ```
 GET /render